d-dimos/programming_languages1_ntua/README.md

 - Python3
 - Java

 **tl;dr** The implementations were needed to run fast enough to pass successfully through a number of testcases.
-For this cause, the Prolog codes are written in a quite non-prologesque way, otherwise the time restrictions would not be satisfied.
+For this cause, some Prolog codes were written in a not-so-typical prologesque way, otherwise the time restrictions would not be satisfied.